uphold/docs/_applications.md

 ## Permissions
 When requesting authorization from a user the application must specify the level of access needed.
 These _scopes_ are displayed to the user on the authorization form and currently the user cannot opt-out of individual scopes.

-The following _scopes_ are supported by the API:
+The API supports the following _scopes_:

 Scope                             | Description
 --------------------------------- | -------------------------------------------------------------------------------------